Kazutaka333/behavioral_cloning/writeup_template.md

 My project includes the following files:
 * model.py containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
-* model.h5 containing a trained convolution neural network
+* model.h5 containing a trained convolution neural network (This file can be downloaded from [here](https://www.dropbox.com/s/49zqlgtoe5s7264/model.h5?dl=1) .
+I coudn't include in this repo because the file size was too big.)
-* writeup_report.md or writeup_report.pdf summarizing the results
+* writeup.md summarizing the results

 #### 2. Submission includes functional code
 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing